peterhinch/micropython-async/v3/docs/THREADING.md

 This section compares the characteristics of the four contexts.
 Consider this function which updates a global dictionary `d` from a hardware device.
-The dictionary is shared with a `uasyncio` task.
+The dictionary is shared with a `asyncio` task.
 (The function serves to illustrate concurrency issues: it is not the most effcient way to transfer data.)
 ```python
 def update_dict():